MediaComem/comem-archidep/ex/fibscale-deployment.md

 using [Locust][locust], a [load testing][load-testing] tool, to measure the average response time to clients.

-To improve the user experience, you have performed [horizontal scaling][scalability] of your application by spinning up multiple instances and [load balancing incoming requests][load-balancing] to these various instances through nginx.
+To improve the user experience, you have performed [horizontal scaling][scaling] of your application by spinning up multiple instances and [load balancing incoming requests][load-balancing] to these various instances through nginx.
 This allows new instances to serve new clients while others are busy, increasing the overall throughput and decreasing the response time for each client.

 ### :classical_building: Architecture